Glenn Berry, Chief Building Inspector

 - On a corner lot, no fence or other obstruction to vision is permitted higher than three feet within 25 feet of the corner of the two streets, 15 feet of a street and alley and 10 feet of two alleys.

-- A residential fence in a side or rear yard which adjoins a residential front yard, cannot exceed 42 inches if it is setback 0 to 10 feet, 48 inches if setback is 10 to 20 feet, 60 inches if setback is 20 to 30 feet, and if setback is over 30 feet, there is no height limit.
+- A residential fence in a side or rear yard which adjoins a residential front yard, cannot exceed 42 inches if it is setback zero to ten feet, 48 right inches if setback is 10 to 20 feet, 60 inches if setback is 20 to 30 feet, and if setback is over 30 feet, there is no height limit.
 Required pool fences and houses more than 200 feet apart are exceptions.

 - Fences enclosing in-ground pools must be 48 inches high with a self-closing, self-latching gate.